forxer/gravatar/README.md

 <a name="multiplesGravatars"/>
 ### Multiples Gravatar images/profiles

-In fact `Gravatar::avatar()` and `Gravatar::profile()` methods are just shorcuts for two other subclass thats manage Gravatar images and profiles.
+In fact `Gravatar::image()` and `Gravatar::profile()` methods are just shorcuts for two other subclass thats manage Gravatar images and profiles.

 So if you want to retrieve multiples Gravatar images/profiles URL you should instanciate this two classes: